-A fun, fast paced class getting kids moving and expressing.
-Each class consists of floor work, center dancing, barre, and use of props.
-Children will improve their coordination, spacial awareness, musicality, self-confidence, and imagination!
+Fun, fast paced classes getting kids moving and expressing.
+Each class consists of floor work, dancing, and use of props.
+Children will improve their coordination, spatial awareness, musicality, self-confidence, and imagination!

 Each participant will have a role in the upcoming performance.

 Classes run for 45 minutes, once a week, and tuition is $40/month.

 Ballet 2 - Tuesdays 5:00-6:00

 Students learn the fundamentals of ballet in traditionally structured classes, beginning at the barre, then dancing center floor.
 We learn ballet terms and technique, music, and artistry.
 Students will be challenged both physically and mentally as they grow in their skills and repertoire.
 Most students spend around 2 years in each level.